JenniLoboV/riemannian_stats/README.md

   - A **3D scatter plot** with clusters (adding a third dimension with `p.largo`).
   - A **Correlation circle plot** that is produced in all cases.

+*For full details, see [example1.py](./examples/example1.py)*

+---

+### Example 2: Data10D_250 Dataset

+This example demonstrates the analysis of a high-dimensional dataset (`Data10D_250.csv`).
+The workflow includes:

+- **Data Loading and Preprocessing:**
+  The dataset is loaded with `DataProcessing.load_data()`, using a comma as the separator and a dot for decimals.
+If a `cluster` column exists, clustering information is separated from the main analysis data, while retaining a copy for visualization.

+- **UMAP and Riemannian Analysis:**
+  An instance of `RiemannianUMAPAnalysis` is created with a neighbor count calculated as the dataset length divided by 5.
+The analysis includes:
+  - UMAP graph similarities.
+  - Computation of the rho matrix.
+  - Calculation of Riemannian vector differences.
+  - Generation of the UMAP distance matrix.
+  - Derivation of Riemannian covariance and correlation matrices.
+  - Extraction of principal components from the correlation matrix.
+  - Calculation of explained inertia using the first two principal components.

+- **Visualization:**
+  Depending on the presence of clustering data, the example produces:
+  - A **2D scatter plot** with clusters.
+  - A **Principal plane plot** showcasing principal components.
+  - A **3D scatter plot** with clusters.
+  - A **Correlation circle plot** to display correlations between original variables and principal components.

 *For full details, see [example2.py](./examples/example2.py)*

 ---

 ## 🔍 Testing